-The Draft Plan and associated SEA Environmental Report are open for comment from statutory bodies, the public and interested parties during the public display period.
+The PMA for the Draft Plan, and associated SEA Environmental Report are open for comment from statutory bodies, the public and interested parties during the public display period.
 The content of any submissions or observations received as part of the public display / consultation stage will inform the finalisation of the Development Plan and of the associated SEA process.